corespring/corespring-components/README.md

 ### Env vars

 #### corepringCore
-This is the path to the corespring container [core.js](https://github.com/corespring/corespring-container/blob/master/modules/container-client/src/main/resources/container-client/js/corespring/core.js) file that containse the global `corespring` object.
+This is the path to the corespring container [core.js](https://github.com/corespring/corespring-container/blob/master/modules/container-client/src/main/resources/container-client/js/corespring/core.js) file that contains the global `corespring` object.
 If you are running the components from within the corespring-container you don't need to change this path as it defaults to the right file.
 If not the path needs to be a relative path to the `core.js` file.

 You can set this on the command line like so: